-what is focusing
+what is somatic therapy?

 On July 1, 2018, I wrote a blog post called “The Truth Teller.”
 It was a piece on the intelligence of the body – body wisdom.
 Over the last few years, I have come to greatly appreciate and to depend on the body as a messenger of truth, the bringer of clarity, the well-spring of loving wisdom.
 The truth is, it knows more than we do.
 By this, I mean it knows more than our brain’s ability to answer life’s most essential questions.